- Backed by the best

 What is general liability insurance?

-Property damage – You’re a photographer shooting in someone’s home.
-Should you accidentally damage their property, they could sue you for property damage.
-If the case goes to court, you may be responsible for your legal fees.
+- Property damage – You’re a photographer shooting in someone’s home.
+Should you accidentally knock over an expensive lamp while angling for a shot, they could sue you for property damage.
+If the case goes to court, you may be responsible for legal fees.

-Personal and advertising injury – You’re an aesthetician who creates an ad that not-so-subtly shades your local competition.
+- Personal and advertising injury – You’re a cosmetologist who creates an ad that not-so-subtly shades your local competition.
 Should your competitor accuse you of damaging their reputation, you could be held liable for damages.

 As you can see, general liability insurance can come in handy for a wide array of potential workplace accidents and incidents.